 Students in the School of Law’s Clinical Education Program, now 50 years old, gain important skills while helping members of the community.

-Images from in and around the Washington University campuses.
+Images from on and around the Washington University in St. Louis campuses.